traceyjaquith/traceyjaquith.github.com/README.md

-# tracey jaquith website

-## description
+## Tracey Demo
-Tracey Jaquith's fun new website
+Tracey Jaquith's demo website, helping people make websites

-paragraph 2 and some more info
+This is a paragraph, plus some more info

 ## to do list
 - help people